Posting Begin Date: 2024/02/05

 · Record and manage field data, field filter samples, and ship samples to labs.

 · Work and camp at remote locations for three or more nights per week and furnish own camping equipment.

-· Available from June through early September, with the end date flexible for students who need to return to school.
+· Available from mid-May through mid-September, with the end date flexible for students.

 • Possession of a valid driver's license

 • Ability to work in inclement weather.

 • Ability to work and camp at remote locations statewide for three or more nights a week.

 • Incumbents must be able to walk over rough terrain while lifting/packing up to 50 pounds, to safely navigate wadeable streams in hip boots and waders, and to walk up to eight miles a day along stream banks and trails.

 • Needed to work mid-May – mid-September 2024 (end date flexible for students)

 It is preferred that applicants have or are working towards a BS in Natural Resources (or related field) or have equivalent job experience and training.
 The ideal applicant would be detail-oriented, have experience performing water quality monitoring activities, and be comfortable navigating to backcountry sites in 4x4 vehicles as well as on foot.
 Incumbents can typically expect to work overtime and will enjoy a combination of camping and hotel stays throughout the summer.
 Applicants should be OK with minimal/no cell service for days at a time and be able to accommodate a flexible schedule.
 Applicants should be comfortable handling living and dead fish, as well as procuring fish tissue samples and vouchering specimens in the field.
 Past experience on a field crew or with white water rafting will be considered favorable and should be clearly outlined in a resume or cover letter.